OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 #### XML Injection

-In a *XML injection* attack, the attacker injects XML metacharacters to structurally alter XML content.
+In a *XML injection* attack, the attacker injects XML meta-characters to structurally alter XML content.
 This can be used to either compromise the logic of an XML-based application or service, as well as possibly allow an attacker to exploit the operation of the XML parser processing the content.

 A popular variant of this attack is [XML Entity Injection (XXE)](https://www.owasp.org/index.php/XML_External_Entity_%28XXE%29_Processing).
 Here, an attacker injects an external entity definition containing an URI into the input XML.
 During parsing, the XML parser expands the attacker-defined entity by accessing the resource specified by the URI.
 The integrity of the parsing application ultimately determines capabilities afforded to the attacker, where the malicious user could do any (or all) of the following: access local files, trigger HTTP requests to arbitrary hosts and ports, launch a [cross-site request forgery (CSRF)](https://goo.gl/UknMCj "Cross-Site Request Forgery (CSRF)") attack, and cause a denial-of-service condition.
 The OWASP web testing guide contains the [following example for XXE](https://goo.gl/QGQkEX "Testing for XML Injection (OTG-INPVAL-008)"):